 SAIC's Bio Art Lab is turning poems into viruses and mutating the medium of traditional art.

-Several SAIC community members were awarded grants from the Joan Mitchell Foundation's Painters and Sculptors Grant Program.
+Several SAIC community members have been awarded grants from the Propeller Fund.

 Art in Chicago: A History from the Fire to Now, a new book tells the history of visual art in Chicago from before the Great Chicago Fire in 1871 to